tchibatron/dbeaver/Reset-workspace.md

 4. Start DBeaver

 If that doesn't help then you can try to remove `%HOMEPATH%\.dbeaver\.metadata\` folder.
-This will erase all your UI settings and all downloaded drivers (but all connections and scripts will remain).
+This will erase all your UI settings and SQL scripts configurations (but all connections and scripts will remain).
 Do it only if nothing else helps!

 That's it.